hailea/Movie_App/README.md

-# Getting Started with Create React App
+# A movie App by using ReactJS and Materialize

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App], and styled by using Materialize.
+The api is a free movie api, available @ https://api.themoviedb.org.

+In this project, requests are made by using axios api.

 ## Available Scripts